cgguijarro/data-portfolio/README.md

 # DataPortfolio

 Welcome to my data science portfolio!
-This repository is a collection of projects showcasing data analysis and modeling.

 ## Projects

-- **Credit Card Fraud Detection:** A supervised machine learning project to development a predictive model to detect fraudulent credit card transactions.
+- **Credit Card Fraud Detection:** A supervised machine learning project to develop a predictive model to detect fraudulent credit card transactions.
 - **Unsupervised Learning on Country Data:** An unsupervised machine learning project to categorize countries using socio-economic and health factors.
 - **Brain Tumor Classification:** A deep learning project to develop a model to automatically detect and classify brain tumors from MRI images.